JSTOR

 Export

-Using the button Cite this item you can generate copy/paste citations in MLA, APA or Chicago or export the bibliographic data for EndNote, Zotero, etc. (Export a RIS file).
+Using the button 'Cite' you can generate copy/paste citations in MLA, APA or Chicago or export the bibliographic data for EndNote, Zotero, etc. ('Export a RIS file').

 For Zotero you can also use the browser plugin, and make a selection (if the plugin is used in the results list).
 Even the PDF is (if available) stored in your Zotero library.